Activision CEO Kotick gets $7.9 million cash bonus for 2013

-SAN FRANCISCO Activision Blizzard Inc's chief executive, Robert Kotick, was awarded a cash bonus of $7.9 million for 2013 as part of the videogame publisher's incentive plan, according to a regulatory filing on Tuesday.
+SAN FRANCISCO, March 11 Activision Blizzard Inc's chief executive, Robert Kotick, was awarded a cash bonus of $7.9 million for 2013 as part of the videogame publisher's incentive plan, according to a regulatory filing on Tuesday.

 The board granted him a cash bonus equivalent to 374 percent of his $2.1 million base salary last week, the filing said.